component/diff/Readme.md

 Calculates the diff between two strings and returns it.

-### diff.toDelta(diff)

-Converts a diff object into a delta string, a very compact representation.

-### diff.fromDelta(oldText, delta)

-Converts a delta string back into a diff.
-This requires the original text.

 #### Return format

 The return value is an array of [2-tuples](http://en.wikipedia.org/wiki/Tuple), describing what has changed and what has remained the same from `oldText` to `newText`.